1992–93 Utah Jazz season: Off-season

+Regular season

-The Jazz won six of their first eight games of the regular season, on their way to a 24–10 start.
-However, they struggled down the stretch with a 6–8 record in February, including a five-game losing streak between February and March.
-The Jazz held a 33–18 record at the All-Star break, but would play below .500 basketball for the remainder of the season.
+With the addition of Humphries and Krystkowiak, the Jazz won six of their first eight games of the regular season.
+The team posted a six-game winning streak between December and January, which led to a 20–8 start to the season, and later on held a 33–18 record at the All-Star break.
+However, the Jazz played below .500 in winning percentage for the remainder of the season, posting a 6–8 record in February, which included a five-game losing streak between February and March.
 During the final month of the regular season, the team signed free agent James Donaldson, who played in the final six games.
-The Jazz finished in third place in the Midwest Division with a 47–35 record, and earned the sixth seed in the Western Conference; they also made their tenth consecutive trip to the NBA playoffs.
+The Jazz finished in third place in the Midwest Division with a 47–35 record, and earned the sixth seed in the Western Conference; the team qualified for the NBA playoffs for the tenth consecutive year.

-Karl Malone averaged 27.0 points and 11.2 rebounds per game, and was named to the All-NBA First Team, while John Stockton averaged 15.1 points, 12.0 assists and 2.4 steals per game, and was named to the All-NBA Second Team; Malone finished tied in eighth place in Most Valuable Player voting, while Stockton finished tied in tenth place.
-In addition, Jeff Malone finished second on the team in scoring averaging 18.1 points per game, and Tyrone Corbin provided the team with 11.6 points, 6.2 rebounds and 1.3 steals per game.
-Off the bench, Humphries contributed 8.8 points, 4.1 assists and 1.3 steals per game, while second-year forward David Benoit averaged 8.1 points and 4.8 rebounds per game, Krystkowiak provided with 7.2 points and 3.9 rebounds per game, and Mike Brown averaged 5.7 points and 4.8 rebounds per game.
+Karl Malone averaged 27.0 points and 11.2 rebounds per game, and was named to the All-NBA First Team, while Jeff Malone averaged 18.1 points per game, and John Stockton provided the team with 15.1 points, 12.0 assists and 2.4 steals per game, and was named to the All-NBA Second Team.
+In addition, Tyrone Corbin provided with 11.6 points, 6.2 rebounds and 1.3 steals per game, while Humphries contributed 8.8 points, 4.1 assists and 1.3 steals per game, and second-year forward David Benoit averaged 8.1 points and 4.8 rebounds per game.
+Meanwhile, Krystkowiak provided with 7.2 points and 3.9 rebounds per game, Mike Brown averaged 5.7 points and 4.8 rebounds per game, and Mark Eaton contributed 2.8 points, 4.1 rebounds and 1.2 blocks per game.

-During the NBA All-Star weekend at the Delta Center in Salt Lake City, Malone and Stockton were both selected for the 1993 NBA All-Star Game, as members of the Western Conference All-Star team.
-Malone scored 28 points along with 10 rebounds and 2 blocks, while Stockton contributed 9 points, 15 assists and 2 steals; both players shared the NBA All-Star Game Most Valuable Player award, as the Western Conference defeated the Eastern Conference in overtime, 135–132.
+During the NBA All-Star weekend at the Delta Center in Salt Lake City, Karl Malone and Stockton were both selected for the 1993 NBA All-Star Game, as members of the Western Conference All-Star team.
+Karl Malone scored 28 points along with 10 rebounds and 2 blocks, while Stockton contributed 9 points, 15 assists and 2 steals; both players shared the NBA All-Star Game Most Valuable Player award, as the Western Conference defeated the Eastern Conference in overtime, 135–132.
 Meanwhile, Benoit participated in the NBA Slam Dunk Contest.
+Karl Malone finished tied in eighth place in Most Valuable Player voting, while Stockton finished tied in tenth place.

+The Jazz finished third in the NBA in home-game attendance, with an attendance of 815,892 at the Delta Center during the regular season.